 Unfortunately, you won’t hear or see RNs or APDs getting quite as much media attention as “health coaches”.
 The key reason for that is that they aren’t spicy enough….

-Although not great for my marketing strategy…..this code of conduct is great for consumers!
-It means as a consumer you can be confident that your RN or APD will maintain client confidentiality, be professionally competent and provide you with evidence based nutrition advice.
+Although not great for a marketing strategy, this code of conduct is great for consumers!
+It means that, as a consumer, you can be confident that your RN or APD will maintain client confidentiality, be professionally competent and provide you with evidence based nutrition advice.

 So if you want to read some real, evidence-based nutrition articles, check out some of the below social media accounts from the real nutrition experts (all RNs and APDs of course!).